Sintra, Portugal

 What do expats in Sintra appreciate most about the local culture?

 "Expats in Sintra often appreciate the rich history and architecture of the area, with its stunning palaces and castles that offer a glimpse into Portugal's past.
 They also value the warm and welcoming nature of the local people, who are known for their hospitality and friendliness.
 The relaxed pace of life is another aspect that expats enjoy, as it allows them to slow down and appreciate the beauty around them.
 The local cuisine, which is both delicious and diverse, is another highlight for many expats.
 Additionally, they appreciate the vibrant arts scene, with numerous festivals and cultural events taking place throughout the year.
 The natural beauty of Sintra, with its lush forests and stunning coastline, is also highly valued by expats.
-Lastly, the affordability of life in Sintra compared to other European destinations is a major draw for many expats," said one expat in Sintra.
+Lastly, the affordability of life in Sintra compared to other European destinations is a major draw for many expats," remarked one expat living in Sintra, Portugal.

 What do expats find most challenging?